MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/streamingingestion-policy.md

 ---
 # Streaming ingestion policy management

 Streaming ingestion policy can be set on a table to allow streaming ingestion into this table.
-The policy can also be set at the database level to apply the same setting to all its present and future tables.
+The policy can also be set at the database level to apply the same setting to both current and future tables.

 For more information, see [Streaming ingestion](../../ingest-data-streaming.md).
 To learn more about the streaming ingestion policy, see [Streaming ingestion policy](streamingingestionpolicy.md).